-Customer due diligence (CDD) is the process through which banks and other financial institutions verify the identities of their customers and the nature of their business.
+Customer due diligence (CDD) is the process through which banks and other financial institutions verify the identity of their customers and assess the risks associated with doing business with them.
 This process is mandatory by law and helps the institution understand the money laundering risks they face.

 What is Customer Due Diligence (CDD)?